chasen-bettinger/TSS-Resources/Windows/BIOS Shortcuts/README.md

     Older Dell desktops and laptops may instead use Ctrl+Alt+Enter or Del to enter BIOS.
     Older Dell laptops may use Fn+Esc or Fn+F1.

-# eMachines

-eMonster, eTower, eOne, S-Series, T-Series

-    Press Tab or Del while the eMachine logo displays on screen.
-    Other eMachine computers may use F2 to enter BIOS.

-# Fujitsu

-LifeBook, Esprimo, Amilo, Tablet, DeskPower

-    Press F2 once the Fujitsu logo appears.

 # Gateway